Last month, my friend Cassie brought a new variety of Anthurium and assigned her daughter plant care.

 - Make sure to water your plant a day before fertilizing.

-- To encourage flowers, you can increase the ratio to 10-30-20 in the blooming seasons.
+- You can increase the ratio to 10-30-20 in the blooming seasons to encourage flowers.

 - Avoid letting fertilizers touch leaves, roots, stems, or any other parts of the plant.